ambertav/astronomy-memory-card-game/README.md

 # Astronomy Memory Game

-A web application that utilizes randomized images from NASA's Astronomy Photo of the Day (APOD) API as the cards for a memory matching game
+A web application that utilizes randomized images from NASA's Astronomy Photo of the Day (APOD) API as the cards for a memory matching game.

 ## Technologies Used